fireinrain/github-trending/README.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-07-08】[monkeytypegame / monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features  Test yourself in various modes, track your progress and improve your speed
+* 【2024-07-08】[logto-io / logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers and the open-source alternative to Auth0.
+* 【2024-07-08】[mrzachnugent / react-native-reusables](https://github.com/mrzachnugent/react-native-reusables) - Universal shadcn/ui for React Native: Copy, paste, and tailor components to suit your specific requirements.
 * 【2024-07-07】[gridstack / gridstack js](https://github.com/gridstack/gridstack.js) - Build interactive dashboards in minutes
 * 【2024-07-07】[adrianhajdin / social_media_app](https://github.com/adrianhajdin/social_media_app) - Build a modern social app with a stunning UI with a native mobile feel, a special tech stack, an infinite scroll feature, and amazing performance using React JS, Appwrite, TypeScript, and more
 * 【2024-07-07】[refined-github / refined-github](https://github.com/refined-github/refined-github) - Browser extension that simplifies the GitHub interface and adds useful features